-2019 seems set to be another challenging year for the economy.
-In the face of so many rapidly changing variables, organisations are faced with continually analysing and adjusting strategy throughout 2019.
+2021 seems set to be another challenging year for the economy.
+In the face of so many rapidly changing variables, organisations are faced with continually analysing and adjusting strategy.
 With agility key to success, there’s an increasing need for frequent restructures as organisations strive to ensure they have the right skill sets to future-proof themselves.

 Restructure, whether it affects just one or numerous employees, can significantly damage productivity and loyalty if handled poorly.
-Thus the use of outplacement as a solution in 2019 is also expected to rise.
+Thus, the use of outplacement as a solution in 2021 is also expected to rise.

-The smartest organisations will recognise the opportunities present in this coming storm.
-Brexit, globalisation, robotics, AI, the Internet of Things - all provide opportunities to evolve your organisation and gain competitive advantage.
+The smartest organisations will recognise opportunities presented in the uncertainties of the year ahead.
+New ways of working, virtual teams and agile decision-making enabling you to do more with less, all provide opportunities to evolve your organisation and gain competitive advantage.
 The challenge is to transform your organisation so that it can take advantage of these opportunities.
 That means identifying weaknesses and eliminating them, whilst building up operational and strategic strength.